purples-blueeyes/AirBnB_clone/README.md

 ## :octocat: Group project

-## :Rocket: Command Interpreter to manage the AirBNB objects
+## :rocket: Command Interpreter to manage the AirBNB objects

 ### :metal: Each task is linked and will help to